bozdoz/advent-of-code-2021/24/README.md

 MONAD imposes additional, mysterious restrictions on model numbers, and legend says the last copy of the MONAD documentation was eaten by a tanuki.
 You'll need to figure out what MONAD does some other way.

 To enable as many submarine features as possible, find the largest valid fourteen-digit model number that contains no 0 digits.
 What is the largest model number accepted by MONAD?

+Your puzzle answer was 99691891979938.
+--- Part Two ---

+As the submarine starts booting up things like the Retro Encabulator, you realize that maybe you don't need all these submarine features after all.

+What is the smallest model number accepted by MONAD?

+Your puzzle answer was 27141191213911.

+Both parts of this puzzle are complete!
+They provide two gold stars: **